Virtual reality offers new hope for comfort in final months

 Summary

 This study explores whether using interactive virtual reality (VR) can help reduce pain, anxiety, and fatigue in people receiving palliative care.
-Twenty hospitalized adults with a life expectancy of at least one month will try daily VR sessions for two weeks.
-The goal is to see if patients can use the VR regularly and comfortably, and if it helps distract them from their symptoms.
+Twenty hospitalized adults with a life expectancy of at least one month will try daily VR sessions where they can interact with a calming virtual world.
+The main goal is to see if patients can stick with the program and tolerate it well, which will guide future, larger studies.

 Disclaimer Read more